 Triggers a connection or disconnection.

 This property triggers a connection or disconnection.
-Setting this property to True makes the class attempt to connect to the host identified by the remote_host property.
-If successful, after the connection is achieved the value of the property changes to True and the on_connected event is fired.
+Setting this property to True makes the control attempt to connect to the host identified by the RemoteHost property.
+If successful, after the connection is achieved the value of the property changes to True and the Connected event is fired.

 Setting this property to False closes the connection.

-By default the class will connect in plaintext.
-To enable SSL set ssl_enabled to True.
+By default the control will connect in plaintext.
+To enable SSL set SSLEnabled to True.

 In addition, WebSocket connections are supported.
 To connect using WebSockets specify a hostname beginning with ws:// (plaintext) or wss:// (SSL).
 For instance, ws://test.mosquitto.org.

-When connecting to an MQTT server, the class sends the following information:
+When connecting to an MQTT server, the control sends the following information:

 - MQTT 5 specific values from ClientTopicAliasMax, SessionExpInterval, ConnectProperties and WillProperties.